anastasia-yurgel/helion-hello-world-java/README.md

 # Hello World Java

-Anastasia is editing this file to test cicd java maven support
+Anastasia is editing this file again to test cicd java maven support

 This is a very simple Servlet-based Java webapp.